EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 ## Bonding

-When a user [delegates](#delegate) or bonds INJ to a [validator](#validator) to receive [staking rewards](#rewards).
-Validators never have ownership of a delegator's [INJ](#inj), even when bonded.
+When a user [delegates](#delegate) or bonds FURY to a [validator](#validator) to receive [staking rewards](#rewards).
+Validators never have ownership of a delegator's [FURY](#fury), even when bonded.
 Delegating, bonding, and staking generally refer to the same process.

 ## Burn

 The permanent destruction of assets.
-Injective burns [INJ](#inj) after each burn auction.
+Enigma burns [FURY](#fury) after each burn auction.

 ## Burn Auction

-A weekly event in which community members can use INJ to bid for 60% of all exchange fees collected by Injective.
-The INJ used by the winning bidder will be burnt.
+A weekly event in which community members can use FURY to bid for 60% of all exchange fees collected by Enigma.
+The FURY used by the winning bidder will be burnt.

 ## Commission